spdx/spdx-spec/docs/conformance.md

 ## Alternate notation for some conformance requirements

-This standard contains more than a few cardinality assertions, each of which indicates the minimum and maximum number of times a property may appear.
+This document contains more than a few cardinality assertions, each of which indicates the minimum and maximum number of times a property may appear.
 These are represented by using "minCount" and "maxCount" respectively.
 The absolute minimum number of occurrences is zero (0),